Manuel11713/fastapi-docker-aws/README.md

-## This proyecto is backend practice to get the AWS Certified
+## This proyect is backend practice to get the AWS Certified

 ### Steps to get started